Godlonx/super-fiesta/README.md

         - *in your search engine click on views and then on home.html*
 - *You are ready to play!!*

+## **RULES :**
+- *You play the white pieces, and you have to eat the black king*
+- *Be careful, you are not warned when your king is eatable*
+- *Since you eat the black king you go in the shop and can select 1 of 3 possible upgrades for next levels*
+- *Your enemy gain pieces when you pass a level*
+- *There is only 3 levels, after that you win*

 ## **FEATURES :**
 - *Home page*
 - *Chess Game*